-Boulder Lake is a 12.6 mile moderately trafficked out and back trail located near Bonner, MT and is rated as moderate.
+Boulder Lake is a 12.6 mile moderately trafficked out and back trail located near Bonner, Montana and is rated as moderate.
 The trail is primarily used for hiking, fishing, fly fishing, and horses and is accessible from June until September.
 Dogs and horses are also able to use this trail.

 Great hike to Boulder Lake.
 Such a beautiful lake.
 Also worth hiking up to Boulder Point to overlook the whole lake and surrounding area.

 FS trail crews cleared trail on 7/18.
 We came out on Monday 7/18, found a pair of sunglasses at the lake and a bear spray as well, call me at 550-1811 if you want either of them back.

 I see the posts about downed logs but when we were there the trail crew was in the middle of clearing it. some steep parts, moderate is appropriate. the road in is rough with regolith and bedrock, don't go with bald tires.
 Fishing was epic, saw a moose, views beautiful and access around the shore acceptable. #1 problem, people are disgusting pigs. please pick up after yourselves and bury your poop flowers...we were immediately disappointed with the trashiness at the nearest camps.

 Have to agree with Jeff, this trail is not enjoyable at all with all the downed trees.
 I was stubborn and went all the way but really should have turned around.
 I wouldn't recommend it until the trees have been cleared.